 Do you need a professional property manager?
 Whether you’re an experienced investor with a portfolio of rental properties, or considering your first property investment, how do you know if you need a professional property manager?
 How do you determine whether the financial outlay is worth it?

-Managing your own long term or short term rental properties can be rewarding and satisfying and this is one of the biggest decisions you’ll make as a landlord.
-What’s right for you depends very much on your individual circumstances – we look at the five sure-fire signs that working with a property management company is the right move for you.
+Managing your own long term rental properties can be rewarding and this is one of the biggest decisions you’ll make as a landlord.
+What’s right for you depends very much on your individual circumstances – here, we look at the five sure-fire signs that working with a property management company is the right move for you.

 1. Your phone rings all day

-As a landlord, you’re on call 24 hours a day, seven days a week, and it doesn’t matter if you’re a long term let landlord or managing short term and holiday lets.
+As a landlord, you’re on call 24 hours a day, seven days a week.
 You could be dealing with calls from prospective tenants booking viewings or receiving calls from sitting tenants about repairs or inspections; agreeing key handovers or phoning round to find cleaners for a last-minute booking; chasing up tradesmen or arranging safety certification.

 Being a landlord requires excellent communication and organisational skills – and the time to put them into practice.
 In addition, you also have to deal with the middle-of-the-night emergency calls from tenants or neighbours if anything should go wrong.